 If you go to the gym regularly, you want every workout to count right?
 You don’t spend all that time exercising to just waste your time and energy!
 So, to get the most out of your workouts and maximize your muscle growth, we’ve compiled a list of 8 supplements that can help boost the results you’re looking for.

 Supplementation is found in chapter 13 of the NASM Nutrition Coach Course.
-Sign up today if you're interested in learning more about nutrition.
+It is also a crucial part of successfully training physique and bodybuilding competitors.
+Sign up today if you're interested in learning more about supplementation as a professional.

 The 8 Best Supplements for Muscle Growth

 - Whey Protein Powder

 Whey is the liquid remaining after milk has been curdled and strained.
 It is very fast absorbing and is generally the type of protein that is recommended after exercise.
 There are 2 primary types of protein: concentrate and isolate.

 Concentrate will generally contain less protein by weight and have more carbohydrates and fat.
 An isolate indicates the protein powder went through further processing to increase protein content and eliminate any carbohydrate or fat sources.
 Ideally, an isolate will digest and absorb faster than a concentrate, but both are equal in terms of protein quality.

 Since whey is a by-product of milk, you can source it naturally from dairy products.

 Consuming whey protein is extremely beneficial because whey is a complete protein — meaning it contains all the amino acids necessary for muscle growth.
 In fact, in terms of protein quality, milk proteins have the highest digestibility score.
 However, whey protein contains a myriad of additional benefits aside from enhancing muscle growth.
 Studies have shown that consumption of whey can also improve sleep quality and enhance immune system responses.